abhinay0804/abhinay0804/README.md

 I build systems that sit at the intersection of **security**, **machine learning**, and **infrastructure resilience**.
 My work spans from kernel-level eBPF instrumentation to adversarial ML defense to production healthcare platforms — always with the same question: *"How does this break, and how do I prevent it?"*

-**Currently interested in:** Adversarial ML · Kernel Security · Cloud-Native Resilience · Zero-Trust Architecture
+**Currently interested in:** Application Security · Adversarial ML · Kernel Security · Cloud-Native Resilience · Zero-Trust Architecture

 ---